 The Foundation's investment policy establishes asset allocation target with certain minimum and maximum constraints for each individual asset class.
 A portfolio rebalancing is performed to ensure compliance with the minimum and maximum constraints established for each investment asset class.

 Credit Risk

-The following table presents the quality ratings of debt securities held by the Foundation as of June 30, 2021.
+There are no debt securities held by the Foundation as of June 30, 2022.